Revisiting Discrete Soft Actor-Critic: Improvements of SAC Failure Modes

 \subsection{Entropy-Penalty}

-The drastic change of entropy affects the optimization of the Q-value.
+The drastic change of Q function distribution and entropy affects the optimization of the Q-value.
+Due to the mutual coupling of the Q function and policy training in discrete SAC, we optimize policy entropy to alleviate the unstable effect on training caused by a sharp Q function distribution and a rapid drop in entropy.
 Simply removing the entropy term will injure the exploration ability under the framework of maximum entropy RL.
 An intuitive solution is to introduce an entropy penalty in the objective of policy to avoid entropy chattering.
 We will introduce how to incorporate the entropy penalty in the learning process for the discrete SAC algorithm.